Publish your development plan data

 There are 4 datasets you must provide for development plans:

 The development plan, development plan timetable and development plan document datasets should be provided as a CSV file.
-You can provide the development plan geography data in one of these formats:
+You can provide the development plan boundary data in one of these formats:

 Development plan dataset